Architecture

 When Fraud Finds Your Platform

 Three users in one morning.
 Transactions they hadn’t made.
 Money gone.
 By afternoon, a dozen.
 On a platform processing real financial transactions, this wasn’t a support queue problem but a structural one.
-The clock starts once you name it.
+By the time you name it fraud, the clock is already running.

 The platform wasn’t built with this threat model in mind.
 When the transaction surface expanded, we attracted bad actors who understood it better than we did.
 Account takeover fraud—compromised credentials, VPN-masked access, funds moved to temporary accounts before anyone noticed—is a well-worn playbook.
 We never had to defend against it before.
 We had the logs and incident reports but lacked a system to evaluate signals fast enough to act before the damage landed.